The influence of implantation conditions on dopant activation in Al-implanted 4H-SiC: A MD study applying an Al potential fitted to DFT barriers: Methods

 For the Al interstitial in charge state $+3$, the lowest-energy diffusion pathway reported in the literature proceeds via cage-to-cage transitions within the basal plane\,\cite{huang2022}, connecting Al$_\mathrm{TC}$ and Al$_\mathrm{hex}$ configurations via Al$_\mathrm{TSi}$ or Al$_\mathrm{CSi}$ transition states, with a migration barrier of approximately $2.9$\,eV.
-Using the same pathway for the neutral Al interstitial in CI-NEB calculations resulted in a considerably lower barrier of $1.4$\,eV.
-The Al-SiC interactions have been fitted to the cage and the kick-in/out diffusion barriers in Table~\ref{tab:barrier}.
+Using the same pathway for the neutral Al interstitial in CI-NEB calculations resulted in a considerably lower barrier of $2.0$\,eV.
+The Al-SiC interactions have been fitted to the cage and the kick-in/out diffusion barriers just discussed.
+The GW-Morse description reproduces the neutral DFT migration and activation barriers within $\sim0.4$\,eV in Table~\ref{tab:barrier}.